ldutoit/male_female_fst/Creating_Vectors.md

   #calculate FST from allele frequencies
   fst.obs<-nei_fst_func(data_observed$male_freq,data_observed$female_freq)

-  #calculate in which quantile each snp falls respective to its own theoretical distribution
+  #calculate in which quantile each SNP falls respective to its own theoretical distribution
   quantile_observed<-quantile_from_expdistrib(data_observed$male_freq,data_observed$female_freq,data_observed$n_males_allele_covered,data_observed$n_females_allele_covered)

   #draw one value of the theoretical distribution of each SNP as a fair null (only matters when number of sampled alleles varies SNP to SNP)